Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Designating the highway as an Interstate is expected to bring economic growth, increase the safety of the road, create a corridor identity and bring broader benefits to the state of Wisconsin.

 Planning for the Interstate conversion began in 2007, with a long-term planning study currently underway.
 In fall of 2012, AASHTO approved the I-41 route number designation conditional upon subsequent approval by FHWA.
-There are several items that must be completed before US 41 can be converted to an interstate, including:
+FHWA approved the Formal Conversion Request Package and I-41 was added to the Interstate Highway System on April 7, 2015.

 US 41 Interstate Conversion Team, firstname.lastname@example.org